s13n/cwASIO/README.md

 driver, which is built into the driver code.
 This GUID is used in registering the driver with your system, usually as part of the driver installation process, and in creating a driver instance for use by an audio application.

+The possibility of multiinstance drivers creates an additional challenge here.
+Compatibility with Windows legacy host applications demands that they be registered with COM several times under distinct GUIDs.
+Each instance is responsible for a different audio device.
+We have more to say about this later.

 ## Installing the driver